 The 'Assumed Interest Rate' on an annuity is the underlying interest rate assumption on which the annuity calculation is based (or would be based, by an actuary).
 It would ordinarily reflect an assumed yield on mid-dated UK Sovereign debt (Gilt yield).

 We do not pretend to know what rate of interest would, in fact, give rise to a realistic annuity rate in today's marketplace.
-Secondly, the primary reason that the software defaults to using the 'assumed interest rate', in the first place, is because this option does take account of an individual's gender and age at the time the annuity is purchased.
+Secondly, the primary reason that the software defaults to using the 'assumed interest rate', in the first place, is because this option does take into account an individual's gender and age at the time the annuity is purchased.
 It will, therefore, give one a different result (other things being equal) when the client is 55 than it would when the same individual is 75 (for example).